JESSICADOLL/proxy-scraper-checker/README.md

-# proxy-scraper-checker
+# proxy-scraper-checker [simple-output]

 ![Screenshot](screenshot.png)

 HTTP, SOCKS4, SOCKS5 proxies scraper and checker.
 Supports determining exit-node's geolocation for each proxy.

-For a version that uses Python's built-in `logging` instead of [rich](https://github.com/willmcgugan/rich), see the [simple-output](https://github.com/monosans/proxy-scraper-checker/tree/simple-output) branch.
+For a version with fancy output powered by [rich](https://github.com/willmcgugan/rich), see the [main](https://github.com/monosans/proxy-scraper-checker) branch.

 You can get proxies obtained using this script in [monosans/proxy-list](https://github.com/monosans/proxy-list) (updated every 30 minutes).